-The Heraldic Comission does not provide publicly available lists of approved symbols, their design or the dates.
+The Heraldic Commission does not provide publicly available lists of approved symbols, their design or the dates of approval.
 The dates provided here are obtained

 from the approval documents provided by the units of local self-goverment either though making them publicly available in the local media or providing them

 to the author upon inquiery.
 Also some designers occasionally publish their designs that were approved or the fact is mentioned in media without providing

 explicit dates.
 Such cases are being indicated as approved with unknown date.